 Alongside General DeWitt, Wartime Civil Control Administration director Colonel Karl Bendetsen avowed that anyone with even “one drop of Japanese blood” should be incarcerated, and the country generally went along with that assessment.
 Some newspapers ran op-eds opposing the policy, and the American Baptist Home Mission Societies created pamphlets to push back, but as historian Eric Foner wrote in The Story of American Freedom, "One searches the wartime record in vain for public protests among non-Japanese."
 Senator Robert Taft was the only congressperson to condemn the policy.

-5. Supporting or opposing internment were both matters of economics.
+5. Supporting or opposing incarceration were both matters of economics.

 6. People were tagged for identification.